alecjonas/Forecasting_Walmart_Sales/README.md

 3) Use the store/department level forecast to figure out individual product sales for the month
 4) Figure out how products typically sell through the course of the month to find the daily sales

-Here is the overall monthly sales for Walmart at the highest level with a trendline:

-Here is overall monthly sales for Walmart at the highest level broken down to the trend, seasonality, and residual components:

 For this test, I decided to predict along the following pipeline:
 1) Total Sales for February
 2) Percent of total sales allocated to the Foods Category